servant-of-god/immigrate/README.md

 By default, the module will look for the `package.json` file in the parent directories of the file which require()d immigrate.js.

+The parent directory of the `package.json` file will be used as base directory for all other files by default ( for `migrationsDirectory` and `immigrateJsonFile`)

 If the `currentVersion` increased since the last time immigrate.js was executed, then all intermediate version scripts from the `migrationsDirectory` will be run.
 The most recent version to which has been migrated will be recorded in the `immigrateJsonFile` (default: `/.immigrate.json`).

 The file `setup.js` is an optional script file.
 If present, it will be executed instead of the `vX.X.X.js` scripts when immigrate.js called for the first time in a project directory.